jinglongzhao2/SCDesign/README.md

 ------ (9) Fitted_Y_original_no_covariates_weekly_Constrained_K=5_"DATE".png: not useful
 ------ (10) ResidualsCI_Y_original_no_covariates_weekly_Constrained_K=6_"DATE".png: not useful

 3.3.
-File: rerand.py
----- Created by Max Cytrynbaum.
----- Algorithm for stratification as described in Section 5.2.4 of our paper.
----- Do not need to run this file.
-This file will be used by Walmart_Randomization.R to do stratified randomization.

-3.4.
 File: Walmart_Randomization.R
----- Generates one simulation as described in Section 4 of our paper.
+- **Purpose:** Generates one simulation as described in Section 4 of our paper.
 ---- This file is run through online cluster computing, which sends 1000 files each with a different seed to the server using Line 14 "repetition.RANDOM.SEED = as.numeric(Sys.getenv("SGE_TASK_ID"))".
 ---- For a test run, set a fixed random seed by commenting out Line 14 "repetition.RANDOM.SEED = as.numeric(Sys.getenv("SGE_TASK_ID"))" and setting "repetition.RANDOM.SEED = 1".
 ---- For each random seed (e.g., repetition.RANDOM.SEED = 1), produces 5 intermediate files into the "output_Randomization" folder.